blodter/soc-it-to-me/readme.md

 - **GeoTIFF Raster Processing**: Rasterio
 - **Containerization**: Docker/Docker Compose

-While there are a lot of components for such a small application, I believed it to be important to showcase my expertise among these technologies and my ability to stand up a full stack containerized application in a short amount of time.

 ## Initialization
 To get started, all that is needed to run this application is docker and docker-compose.